AtcekenAkin/Excavator-V1.0/README.md

 CLI Feedback: Status code reviews to real-time process tracking in the terminal.

 So basicly v2 is more advanced, have some new features to bypass bot controls and have better capabileties.

+Usage:
+ TO extract html -html
+TO extract links -links
+To tak screenshot -screenshot
+To indicate url -url
+URL must be this form "https://example.com"